ALLIANCE247/Harvestly/README.md

 # Harvestly
-ecommerce system to connect farmers directly to consumers
+ecommerce system to connect SMEs directly to consumers